GurpritK/InkAndRead/README.md

 ### Agile Methodology
-Explain your agile approach to your project and insert screenshoots of your Kanban board (itterations, user stories, tasks,acceptance criteria, labels, story points...)
+Explain your agile approach to your project and insert screenshoots of your Kanban board (iterations, user stories, tasks,acceptance criteria, labels, story points...)

 The agile approach for my project was to create a kanban board to track the status of the issues for the project.
 Each issue was prioritised using the MoSCow labels (Must Have, Should Have, Could Have) to streamline the issues, and focus on completing the issues with higher priority first.
 Each issue correlated to a user story, with an acceptance criteria list of what it would require for each user story to be considered complete.